amzn/amazon-pay-sdk-csharp/README.md

 In your web project you can create a file (for example ipn.aspx with a CodeBehind file ipn.aspx.cs).
 Add the below code into that file and set the URL to the file (ipn.aspx) location in Merchant/Integrator URL by accessing Integration Settings page in the Settings tab.

+See [IPN Documentation](https://payments.amazon.com/documentation/lpwa/201749840#201750560) for all the information on IPN and types.
 ```csharp
 using PayWithAmazon;